aaronxsu/licenses-json-to-sql/README.md

 # licenses-json-to-sql

-This repo contains code to simply transform SPDX licenses from json to a string to be inserted in the sql command with Scala.
+This repo contains code to simply transform [SPDX licenses](https://github.com/sindresorhus/spdx-license-list/blob/master/spdx.json) from json to a string to be inserted into the sql command with Scala.